-To get an idea of the science communication products and research that is possible, below are a few examples of student projects of recent years.
+To get an idea of the science communication products and research that is possible, a few examples of student projects of recent years are shown below.

-During the final weeks of the course SCS Fundamentals students work in groups on actual science communication products for clients within the science faculty.
+In the courses Science Communication Product Development, students work in groups on actual science communication products for clients within the science faculty.
 Below is a list of a few examples:

 - Mathematics Walk (“Wiskundewandeling”);